| |

 Outside, I strolled the grounds, where carvings of various kinds dot a sort of sculpture garden.
 On one side of the building is a row of Roman grave markers, beautifully carved.

-a grave marker at the Museum of Anatolian Civilizations
+A grave marker at the Museum of Anatolian Civilizations.

 In the corner stands a cluster of large clay pots: the sort that cannot stand on their own.
 These are less decorative than many of the items inside, which I assume means they were storage pots.